 This section provides an overview of the important results and the key valuation assumptions which have had a bearing on the these results.
-For comparative purposes, the same information is provided as of January 1, 2020 for the effective date actuarial valuation of the UPP prepared for regulatory purposes for contingent members of the UPP who were members of the SEPPs and accruing benefits under the SEPPs as of January 1, 2020 and were expected to become members of the UPP if they remained in employment until July 1, 2021.
+For comparative purposes, the same information is provided as of July 1, 2021.

 Summary of Principal Results